-Being a UK based company in the genomics field, we know the space here better than any other country (or so we hope)!
-As we have seen with the COVID-19 pandemic, research within the UK has been central to understanding the virus and developing vaccines.
+Being a UK based company in the genomics field, we know the space here better than in any other country (or so we hope)!
+As we have seen with the COVID-19 pandemic, research in the UK has been central to understanding the virus and developing vaccines.
 The UK has been at the forefront of genomic sequencing to identify and track variants of significance.
 Simultaneously, the UK continues to be a leader in genomics within healthcare, being home to many notable geneticists, institutions and organisations.
 In this World of Genomics entry, we showcase some of the leading projects and organisations within the UK that are helping to integrate genomics into mainstay clinical care.

 The population of the United Kingdom

 The UK is a sovereign state located off the north-western coast of Europe.
 The history of the UK began in the early eighteenth century with the Treaty of Union and Acts of Union.
 In 1707, the UK became a unified state with the political union of the Kingdoms of England (which included Wales) and Scotland.
 The Act of Union 1800 then added the Kingdom of Ireland into this state.
 Most of Ireland seceded from the UK in 1922, leaving the present formulation of England, Scotland, Wales and Northern Ireland.
 Over the past 2,000 years the UK population has fluctuated due to famines, wars and diseases.

 Geographic and demographic information

 - Gross domestic product (GDP):

 - Population size: In mid-2019, the UK population was estimated to be 66,796,807.

 - Birth rate: In 2019, the crude birth rate was 10.7 per 1,000 people.

 - Death rate: In 2019, the crude death rate was 9 per 1,000 people.